 On Sunday, February 24, 1985, the Hall of Fame held its first induction ceremony at Bosley’s Restaurant.
 Dave Bing was our guest speaker.
 Inductees that year were: James R. Johnson, Huston “Mickey” McKell, Percy McClellan, James McCrary and Al Washington.

 Since that first induction, we added some highlights that worked well for a number of years, and as with most new things, changes have been made for the better.
-The following list includes things we have done over the past few years: presented Outstanding Community Service Awards; given monetary gifts to a male and femald senior high school student that excelled in sports as well as academics; Honorable Mention of outstanding athletes that did not meet the criteria to be inducted into the Hall of Fame; and an award for Outstanding Hall of Fame Clun Member of the Year.
+The following list includes things we have done over the past few years: presented Outstanding Community Service Awards; given monetary gifts to a male and female senior high school student that excelled in sports as well as academics; Honorable Mention of outstanding athletes that did not meet the criteria to be inducted into the Hall of Fame; Award for Outstanding Hall of Fame Club Member of the Year.
 As mentioned before, changes have been made and we no longer have those awards at this time.

 Our goal is to preserve and exhibit the history of former Flint African American professional, college, city, high school and sandlot players and teams from as early as possible to an undetermined date.

 Our Motto: To Preserve, Not Compete